A Community for Conservation

 Jean Steele

 Having lived in a Chicago suburb for the first fifteen years of her life, some of Jean’s most treasured memories are summer fishing trips to Montana.
 Her father’s passion for trout and the mountains eventually brought both of them to this area.
 She has long-loved the valley’s small town atmosphere, which nevertheless provides cosmopolitan cultural opportunities.
 Beyond the town centers, she has hiked, fished, and backpacked the Bitterroot and Sapphire mountains for most of her life.
 Receiving her master’s degree from the University of Montana, she taught English, speech, and theater arts at Hamilton High School for 36 years.
-Now retired, she continues to work for the university and also sits on the Montana Arts Council.
-She’s grateful to be part of the Bitter Root Land Trust’s efforts to maintain the rural, cultural character of our valley as well as sustain the beautiful natural resources we all cherish.
+Now retired she’s grateful to be part of the Bitter Root Land Trust’s efforts to maintain the rural, cultural character of our valley as well as sustain the beautiful natural resources we all cherish.

 Lynn Thurber